 Having a very low-cost value and long storage life, it is used in restaurants and hotels for cooking.
 In some countries, including this in the diets of children and pregnant women can ensure no deficiency of Vitamin A.

-palm oil and coconut oil are less in saturation.
-Thinking of storing this oil for direct regular use, one should opt for a jar rather than a narrow funnel oil bottle because of its half solid nature, oil melts at 23 degrees to 30 degrees Celsius.
+Palm oil and coconut oil are less in saturation.
+Thinking of storing this oil for direct regular use, one should opt for a jar rather than a narrow funnel oil bottle because of its half-solid nature, and oil melts at 23 degrees to 30 degrees Celsius.

-For a time being kernel palm oil remained restricted to African countries, as it was palm oil, which was in more demand by British merchants for industrial use.
+For the time being, kernel palm oil remained restricted to African countries, as it was palm oil which was in more demand by British merchants for industrial use.

-This oil has more fats and lauric acid than palm oil, and thus is more dangerous for the cardiovascular health of a person.
+This oil has more fats and lauric acid than palm oil and thus is more dangerous for a person’s cardiovascular health.
 Same as any other oil, it is first mined, after which refining is done.
 Kernel oil can be broken into palm kernel stearin and olein.

 Main Differences Between Palm Oil and Palm Kernel Oil

-- Two of them trace their origin from the oil palm plant but, we get palm oil by mashing the berry whereas kernel palm oil is extracted from seeds or kernels.
+- Two of them trace their origin to the oil palm plant, but we get palm oil by mashing the berry, whereas kernel palm oil is extracted from seeds or kernels.

-- Both are semi-solid at room temperature, but a melting point for kernel palm oil is less than that of palm oil, that is 23-30 degrees Celcius of kernel palm oil and 30-40 degrees Celcius of palm oil.
+- Both are semi-solid at room temperature, but the melting point for kernel palm oil is less than that of palm oil, 23-30 degrees Celcius of kernel palm oil and 30-40 degrees Celcius of palm oil.

-- Palm oil is mainly used for cooking purposes, whereas kernel palm oil is majorly demanded in the industrial sector and cosmetics purposes.
+- Palm oil is mainly used for cooking, whereas kernel palm oil is mainly demanded in the industrial and cosmetics sectors.